Course length: 4 weeks

 Time: Fridays 8pm – 10pm

-A short course about the wonders of the night sky.
+Understanding the Night Sky is a short course about the wonders of the night sky.
 You’ll be guided through the stars, naming the prominent ones and placing them among the constellations; you’ll even learn how to pick out the visible planets.
-You’ll be in a classroom or out on the beach on clear nights, and inside a mobile planetarium for a truly immersive first session!
+You’ll be in a classroom or out on the beach on clear nights.

 Have you ever wondered why the stars change position through the year?
 Do you want to have a better understanding of the stars and the patterns they make?
 If you can relate to these questions, well this is the course for you!
-During the 4 weeks you’ll learn about the constellations and some of the stories and legends they tell.
+During the four weeks you’ll learn about the constellations and some of the stories and legends they tell.
 You’ll learn how to pick them out in light-polluted skies, and use bright star patters to help you navigate the sky.
 It never gets really dark in Hastings, but out on the beach it’s about as dark as it gets, so if the weather is kind, we’ll head out to the shoreline with red light torches in hand to observe the wonders of the night.
 You won’t be looking through telescopes, but you will get the chance to learn how to properly use binoculars to look at far away things.
 For astronomy, you always need a contingency plan, so if it’s raining or cloudy when we want to observe, we’ll stay indoors and enjoy the night’s offering on a big screen.
-And whatever the weather, our first session with be in the comfort of a pop-up planetarium in the White Rock Theatre; an immersive and interactive experience, bringing the night sky to life!
 No previous knowledge of astronomy is required.

 COURSE LEARNING OUTCOMES